syncfusion-content/javascript-docs/js/api/ejRTE.md

 {:#methods:pasteContent}

-This method helps insert/paste the content at the current cursor (caret) position or the selected content can be replaced with our text by passing value as parameter to the pasteContent method in the Editor.
+This method helps to insert/paste the content at the current cursor (caret) position or the selected content to be replaced with our text by passing the value as parameter to the pasteContent method in the Editor.